quasar098/skrunkl/README.md

 - `s!skip [n]` - skips `n` videos.
 Without `n`, skips only once. `s!skip all` will skip every song and leave the vc
 - `s!queue` - shows a list of titles queued for playback
 - `s!dc` - disconnect from the voice channel

+## warning: you must have ffmpeg exec on path